Developing Critical Elements for Performance Plans

 • Attainable: Goals or results/outcomes must be achievable and realistic.

-• Relevant: Goals have a bearing on the overall direction of the organization, including the "One HHS" Program and Management Objectives.
+• Relevant: Goals have a bearing on the overall direction of the organization.

 • Timely: Results are measured in terms of deadlines, due dates, schedules, or cycles.